 At present, eugenics has an almost universally negative connotation.
 But the increasing ability to test and manipulate genetics (especially prenatally) has led to new debates about the rights of parents to select for positive traits, or against probable defects, in their unborn children.
 Genetic testing and manipulation of this type has been called eugenic by some ethicists, although debate on this application of the term continues.

+References

-Bibliography: Black, Edwin.
+Black, Edwin.
 War Against the Weak: Eugenics and America’s Campaign to Create a Master Race.
-New York: Four Walls Eight Windows, 2003.
+New York: Four Walls Eight Windows.
+2003.

 M. Isabel Gardett